Forget-Me-Not (Family Guy)

-"Forget-Me-Not" is the seventeenth episode of the tenth season of the animated comedy series Family Guy.
+"Forget-Me-Not" is the seventeenth episode of the tenth season of the animated comedy series Family Guy, and the 182nd episode overall.
 The episode originally aired on Fox in the United States on March 18, 2012.
 In this episode, Peter, Joe, Quagmire and Brian wake up in the hospital and realize their memories have been erased and the city of Quahog has been deserted.

 This episode was written by David A. Goodman and directed by Brian Iles.